Applications for 2024 ReGame-XR are now closed

 Intern responsibilities & expectations include:

-- Attend and report work progress during daily team meetings, biweekly stakeholder meetings, and a final showcase to demonstrate the culmination of their project work.
+- Attend and report work progress during daily team meetings and a final showcase to demonstrate the culmination of their project work.

-- Learn, communicate, and engage in constructive collaboration with their interdisciplinary team, their coach, other members of the internship, and their stakeholders.
+- Learn, communicate, and engage in constructive collaboration with their interdisciplinary team, coaches, other members of the internship.

-- Participate in Lunch & Learn events on Tuesdays and Thursdays intended for professional development workshops and QA test sessions (2 hours a week) to ensure that features are working as intended according to the stakeholder specifications and design limitations.
+- Participate in professional development workshops and QA test sessions to ensure that features are working as intended.

 Interns will gain: